jundalisay/sp/content/en/research/blavatsky/doctrine/part-1/stanza-1b.md

 ---
+heading: Stanza 1b
+title: "Lines 5-7"
-heading: Section 2
+#heading: Section 2
-title: "Commentaries On The 7 Stanzas And Their Terms"
+# title: "Commentaries On The 7 Stanzas And Their Terms"
 weight: 7
 description: "Helena Petrovna Blavatsky is the founder of Theosophy."
 c: "indigo"